queenofdowntime/shell-tutorial/osx_and_linux/exercises/hello_world.md

 The first thing you need to do is create a new repository:

 ```
-cd ~ # put yourself back into the 'home' directory
+cd ~
 mkdir -p workspace/hello-world
 cd workspace/hello-world
-git init # don't forget to create a new repository online too
+git init
 ```
+Don't forget to create a new repository online too.

 ## Part 1: say "Hello World!"

 Steps: